lynchpin4/atom-browser-webview/README.md

 ## Usage

-- Install with `apm install web-browser`
+- Install with `apm install atom-browser-webview` (Or you may have to install from git:
 - Press `ctrl-alt-B` (`web-browser:toggle`) and a toolbar will appear above the tabs
 - Enter a url and press enter
 - To later create a new tab use ctrl-enter instead